 MBOH requires that more than 10% of the expected basis in a Project, including land, must be expended by the 10% Cost Certification deadline.
-MBOH requires that Developers provide an independent third party CPA audit reportCost Certification, in a format established by MBOH, verifying compliance with the 10% test.
+MBOH requires that Developers provide an independent third party CPA audit report, in a format and meeting the requirements established by MBOH, verifying compliance with the 10% test.

-Developers must submit the 10% requirements, including the required CPA audit reportCost Certification, other documents and the 10% test underwriting fee by the deadline.
+Developers must submit the 10% requirements, including the required CPA audit report, other documents and the 10% test underwriting fee by the deadline.
 Failure to do so will result in the loss of the Credit Award.
-See Fee Schedule Form for fees.
-The fee for 10% test underwriting is \$1,500.00, which fee must be paid at the time of submission of 10% test information and documentation.
+See Fee Schedule for fees.